l0wigh/Fluorite/EVO2.md

+# Check if it's fixed
+- [X] There is some unexpected crashes with scratchpads
+    - Last time it happens was when I tried to close a scratchpads that was opened after a floating windows
+    - Open a tiled window and a floating
+    - Focus floating
+    - Open Scratchpad
+    - Close Scratchpad
+    - Focus should be back on floating and it should crash
+    - Also test without a tiled window

 # Workflow bugs
 - [ ] Handle focus properly and force everything to focus the last focused window
     - [X] Switching monitors using binding should keep track of which window was focused